wwog/react/README_en.md

 - Applied to states that can be controlled or uncontrolled components

-### method
+### utils

 > Internal functions used by some components, which can also be used if needed

-1.formatDate: A relatively standard date formatting function
+1.`formatDate`: A relatively standard date formatting function

-2.childrenLoop: Interruptible child node traversal, enabling some branch processes to have ultimate performance
+2.`childrenLoop`: Interruptible child node traversal, enabling some branch processes to have ultimate performance

+3.`Counter` : incrementally class

 ## License